Too many tasks, too little time. Stress that exhausts you so much you can’t sleep well or think well. Burnout.

 Every work situation is filled with hard challenges like these– challenges that require much more than stress management or time management programs.

-Fortunately, your spiritual nature is an amazing, no-cost resource you always have with you.
+Your spiritual nature is brilliant!
 With practice, it can help you harness other resources like creativity and intuition to turn chaos into order, tension into relaxed focus.
 Here’s why:

-- Your spiritual self is your most authentic self.
+- Your spiritual self is your most authentic and creative self.
 It knows how to operate with integrity in all its meanings: honest, ethical, true to yourself and in harmony with others.